 Pension benefits for Commission Members are provided by the Assembly Members' Pension Scheme (Northern Ireland) 2012 (AMPS).
 The scheme is made under section 48 of the Northern Ireland Act 1998.
 As Commission Members will be Members of the Legislative Assembly they may also accrue a Members' pension under the AMPS (details of which are not included in this report).
 The pension arrangements for Commission Members provide benefits on a "contribution factor" basis which takes account of service as a Commission Member.
-The contribution factor is the relationship between the salary as a Commission Member and the salary as a Member for each year of service as a Commission Member.
-Pension benefits as a Commission Member are based on the accrual rate $(1/50^{\text{th}} \text{ or } 1/40^{\text{th}})$ multiplied by the cumulative contribution factors and the relevant final salary as a Member.
+The contribution factor is the relationship between the salary as a Commission Member.
+Pension benefits as a Commission Member are based on the accrual rate (1/50th or 1/40th) multiplied by the cumulative contribution factors and the relevant final salary as a Member.